 Between Chicago and Joliet, listed stations were continuously active for passenger trains until the 1971 formation of Amtrak.
 Except Hodgkins ceased to be a stop during the 1930's.
-The only known commuter service on this segment was shown in a 1901 Official Guide Of The Railways, making these exact stops including Hodgkins.
-Except Hodgkins was then known as "Gary".
+Commuter service existed on this segment until 1903, making these exact stops including Hodgkins, at the time named Gary.
 Beyond Joliet, the Drummond and Lorenzo stations were active until 1971.

 Milepost locations are indicated, distance from Chicago.